ibalampanis/ai-ethics/guide.md

 47. Colema, J (2023) “AI’s Climate Impact Goes beyond Its Emissions”.
 48. Aimee van Wynsberghe (2021),” Sustainable AI: AI for sustainability and the sustainability of AI”
 49. Knight, W. (2019, November 19).
 The Apple Card didn’t “See” gender—and that’s the problem.
 WIRED. https://www.wired.com/story/the-apple-card-didnt-see-genderand-thats-the-problem/
+50. Drapkin, A (2024) “An abstract render of AI in digital cyberspace.” https://tech.co/news/list-ai-failures-mistakes-errors